Borderline vs Bipolar: The Key Differences Between Borderline Personality and Bipolar Disorder

 However, medication is frequently paired with psychotherapy, particularly Dialectical Behavior Therapy, the gold standard treatment for BPD.
 The person's particular symptoms and requirements should be considered while making medication decisions.

-How is Borderline Personality Disorder Treated?
+How Is Borderline Personality Disorder Treated?

 Borderline Personality Disorder (BPD) is a mental health condition that affects approximately 1.6% of adults in the United States.
 It can be challenging to treat because it often coexists with other mental health disorders, such as depression and anxiety.